Aposematism: Wallace, 1867

 Since Darwin was enthusiastic about the idea, Wallace asked the Entomological Society of London to test the hypothesis.
 In response, the entomologist John Jenner Weir conducted experiments with caterpillars and birds in his aviary, and in 1869 he provided the first experimental evidence for warning coloration in animals.
-The evolution of aposematism surprised 19th-century naturalists because the probability of its establishment in a population was presumed to be low, since a conspicuous signal suggested a higher chance of predation.
+The evolution of aposematism surprised 19th-century naturalists because the probability of its establishment in a population had been presumed to be low, since a conspicuous signal suggested a higher chance of predation.

 Poulton, 1890

 First edition of Edward Bagnall Poulton's The Colours of Animals, 1890, introduced a set of new terms for animal coloration including "aposematic".

 Wallace coined the term "warning colours" in an article about animal coloration in 1877.
 In 1890 Edward Bagnall Poulton renamed the concept aposematism in his book The Colours of Animals.
 He described the derivation of the term as follows: